skyflowapi/skyflow-python/README.md

 ### Insert data into the vault

 To insert data into your vault use the `insert(records: dict, options: InsertOptions)` method.
 The `records` parameter is a dictionary that requires a `records` key and takes an array of records to insert into the vault.
 The `options` parameter takes a dictionary of optional parameters for the insertion.
-This includes an option to return tokenized data, upsert records and continue on error.
+The optional parameter includes:

+Insert Options
 ```python
 # Optional, indicates whether you return tokens for inserted data.
 Defaults to 'true'.
 tokens: bool